Chorionic Villus Sampling (CVS)

 Cells will be gently suctioned through the tube into a syringe.
 You may feel a twinge

 or slight cramping.
-More than one sample may be needed to obtain enough tissue for
+More than one sample may be needed to get enough tissue for testing.

 The tube will then be removed.